A tree interpretation of arc standard dependency derivation: Introduction

+The result also characterizes projectivity.
+A single-headed dependency tree admits such a lexicalized ordered representation, with leaves in surface order and contiguous subtree yields, if and only if it is projective.
+Projective arc-standard derivations therefore do not merely accumulate dependency arcs; they determine a recoverable ordered hierarchical object.
+For non-projective inputs, the same interpretation can be used in practice through pseudo-projective lifting before derivation and inverse decoding after recovery, but the formal claim is specific to the projective case.

-The paper makes three contributions.
-First, it defines an ordered tree interpretation directly over arc-standard transition sequences rather than over completed dependency outputs.
-Second, it shows that this representation is uniquely determined and recoverable, and that its existence characterizes projectivity.
-Third, it provides a proof-of-concept implementation in a standard transition-based neural parser, showing that the mapped derivations are executable and support stable dependency recovery.
+The contributions are threefold.
+First, we define an ordered tree interpretation directly over arc-standard transition sequences.
+Second, we prove that the representation is uniquely determined by the derivation, that the dependency arcs are recoverable from it, and that its existence characterizes projectivity.
+Third, we show in a small implementation study that the mapped derivations can be executed in an existing neural transition-based parsing architecture.